Sean Flynn (photojournalist): Early life

-Flynn's parents separated when he was young; he was raised by his mother, Lili Damita.
+Flynn was born in Los Angeles to Australian-American actor Errol Flynn and French-American singer and actress Lili Damita.
+His paternal grandfather Theodore Thomson Flynn was the first professor of biology in Tasmania and served as a marine biology and zoology professor at both the University of Tasmania and at Queen's University of Belfast where he served as the Chair of Zoology.
+Flynn's parents separated when he was young, and he was raised by his mother.
+His father remarried several times and as a result he had three half sisters.
 Flynn graduated from the Lawrenceville School in Lawrenceville, New Jersey, in 1960.
-When Errol Flynn died, he left his son $5,000 to help with his college education.
-Sean Flynn enrolled at Duke University.
+When his father died, he left his son $5,000 to help with his college education.
+Flynn enrolled at Duke University but later left to pursue an acting career.

 Entertainment career

 Sean Flynn first appeared in front of the cameras at the age of fifteen, when he appeared in an episode of his father's television show, The Errol Flynn Theatre.
 The episode, "Strange Auction," was broadcast in the U.K. in 1956 and in the U.S. in 1957.

 Over a summer break in June 1960, Flynn visited his mother in Fort Lauderdale, Florida.
 At the suggestion of his friend, actor George Hamilton, Flynn filmed a scene in Hamilton's picture Where the Boys Are, which was shooting in Fort Lauderdale at the time.
 Most of his scenes ended up on the cutting room floor, but he can still be seen in a scene walking past wearing a blue "Xavier University" sweatshirt.

 In May 1961, at the age of 20, Flynn accepted a contract with Sage Western Pictures to appear in 1962's Il Figlio del Capitano Blood, a sequel to his father's hit film Captain Blood.
-He was paid $110 a week for the testing period, going up to $10,000 for twelve weeks work in the film.
+He was paid $110 a week for the testing period, going up to $10,000 for twelve weeks' work in the film.
 As Flynn was still legally a minor he needed his mother's permission, which was granted.
 The test was successful.
-The film was released in the U.S. in 1964 as The Son of Captain Blood.
+The film was released in the U.S. in 1964 as The Son of Captain Blood, on a double bill with Jerry Lewis' film, "The Patsy".
+While not a great success in the US, it was a big hit in Europe.

 In September 1961 it was announced Flynn had signed a recording contract for a company known as Hi-Fidelity R.V.
 Records, and had already recorded four songs for them.
 Two came out: "Secret Love" b/w "Stay in My Heart".
 The songs were released as a 45rpm single (Arvee A 5043, 1961, and HiFi Records R. 9003, 1962).

 In 1962, Hamilton announced that he wanted to make The Brothers, based on a story by Hamilton, starring himself, Flynn, and Terry Thomas, but the film was never made.
 Around this time Flynn's fiancé was Julie Payne, daughter of actors John Payne and Anne Shirley.
 A few years later he was engaged to Alessandra Panao.